Confidentiality: Legal confidentiality

 In some jurisdictions, the lawyer must try to convince the client to conform his or her conduct to the boundaries of the law before disclosing any otherwise confidential information.
-Note that these exceptions generally do not cover crimes that have already occurred, even in extreme cases where murderers have confessed the location of missing bodies to their lawyers but the police are still looking for those bodies.
+These exceptions generally do not cover crimes that have already occurred, even in extreme cases where murderers have confessed the location of missing bodies to their lawyers but the police are still looking for those bodies.
 The U.S. Supreme Court and many state supreme courts have affirmed the right of a lawyer to withhold information in such situations.
 Otherwise, it would be impossible for any criminal defendant to obtain a zealous defense.

 California is famous for having one of the strongest duties of confidentiality in the world; its lawyers must protect client confidences at "every peril to himself [or herself]" under former California Business and Professions Code section 6068(e).
 Until an amendment in 2004 (which turned subsection (e) into subsection (e)(1) and added subsection (e)(2) to section 6068), California lawyers were not even permitted to disclose that a client was about to commit murder or assault.
 The Supreme Court of California promptly amended the California Rules of Professional Conduct to conform to the new exception in the revised statute.
 Recent legislation in the UK curtails the confidentiality professionals like lawyers and accountants can maintain at the expense of the state.
 Accountants, for example, are required to disclose to the state any suspicions of fraudulent accounting and, even, the legitimate use of tax saving schemes if those schemes are not already known to the tax authorities.